All test sections

 Preparing for pharyngeal swab taking

-- The sample is collected before the start of treatment with antibacterial/antifungal drugs.
+- Take the material before the start of treatment with antibacterial/antimycotic drugs.

-- In case of treatment monitoring – after the end of the course of antibacterial/antifungal drugs after 14 days.
+- In the case of treatment control – after the end of the course of antibacterial/antimycotic drugs after 14 days.

-- The throat swab is collected on an empty stomach or 3-4 hours after eating and drinking (water, coffee,...
+- Take the material on an empty stomach or 3-4 hours after consuming food and drinks.